-Certain companies which have an officer and/or director or former officer and/or director in common or which have a partner who is an officer of the Company render services or are charged for certain services as follows:
+Certain companies which have an officer and/or director in common or which have a director who is related to a director of the Company render services or are charged for certain services as follows:

-Nature of transactions Avisar Chartered Accountants Accounting fees New Dimension Resources Ltd. Administrative and salary recoveries Mercator Minerals Ltd. (formerly Creston Moly Administrative recoveries Corp.)
-Capstone Mining Corp.
-Administrative recoveries North Arrow Minerals Inc. Administrative recoveries Troon Ventures Ltd. Administrative recoveries
+Nature of transactions New Dimension Resources Ltd. Administrative and salary recoveries Mercator Minerals Ltd. Administrative recoveries North Arrow Minerals Inc. Administrative and salary recoveries Troon Ventures Ltd. Administrative recoveries

-The Company incurred the following transactions in the normal course of operations in connection with companies which have an officer and/or director or former officer in common or with a company in which an officer of the Company is a partner.
+The Company incurred the following transactions in the normal course of operations in connection with companies which have an officer and/or director in common or which have a director who is related to a director of the Company b) Compensation of key management personnel